View Source string (stdlib v6.2)

 Returns true if String is the empty string, otherwise false.

 Returns a float between +0.0 and 1.0 representing the Jaro similarity between the given strings.
-Strings with many letters in common relative to their lengths will score closer to 1.0.
+Strings with a higher similarity will score closer to 1.0, with +0.0 meaning no similarity and 1.0 meaning an exact match.

 Returns the number of grapheme clusters in String.